madbaker: (Default)

 The thing that annoyed me about the show was that the lawyer consulted experts to judge if the documents were plausibly real.
 He judged that they were.
 (And one was incredibly cool - a document in Dutch archives with an attached royal seal for Richard, the younger prince.
 Wow.)
 And thus the show determined that her story was plausibly true.

-I would agree that the documents are plausibly not forgeries.
+I would agree that the documents are plausibly not later forgeries but contemporaneous documents.
 But that doesn't mean that the young men in question were actually the princes; the show completely ignored any hint that people behind the rebellions had anything to gain if either had gained the English throne.
 Just because a document from the court of Maximilian shows that he gave money to "Richard IV" doesn't mean that the person was actually Richard!
 It means that Maximilian used that reason, and he clearly would have benefited with supporting an English king taking his throne.

 Or the argument that Perkin Warbeck charged with treason means that he was truly Richard, because Warbeck was supposedly Dutch, and treason only applies to English subjects.
 That's cheap legalistic linguistics.
 He was charged with treason because he led a revolt against the Crown.